- 1 Who was Andy Warhol?

 It is easier to do it than painting.

-His decisions on how to make his films influence the art world also filtered through into the mainstream culture.
+His decisions on making his films influence the art world also filtered through into the mainstream culture.
 Decades later, his back catalog endures generating ideas.
 Will Young’s polished promo for ‘Light My Fire’ was a tribute to Andy Warhol’s muse Edie Sedgwick, similarly directed as Cia Manhattan.

 Warhol’s artistic legacy is more than just artists sharing a comparable aesthetic or attitude towards their artworks.
 He expanded the boundaries of what is considered art, how artists could approach making artwork and exhibiting, and how an artist’s image could be vital to the work they created.